FRED-2/OptiType/README.md

 in the configuration file for RazerS 3.1.
 CPLEX should be globally executable via command line.
 Alternative ILP solver supported by Cooper can also be used by changing the config file accordingly.
 CPLEX is free for academic use.
-For more details see IBMs Academic Initiative (http://www-304.ibm.com/ibm/university/academic/pub/page/academic_initiative) Please do not change the folder structure or make sure you changed the necessary entries in the config file.
+For more details see IBMs Academic Initiative (http://www-304.ibm.com/ibm/university/academic/pub/page/academic_initiative).
+Please do not change the folder structure or make sure you changed the necessary entries in the config file.

-Step-by-Step Installation Guide (for Unix based systems):
+Step-by-Step Installation Guide (Unix):
 -------------
 1) Install Python 2.7 on your system
 Either download it from https://www.python.org/download/ or just install it by easy_install e.g. depending on your system